The GNL Podcast

 3. Removal: low and slow

-For deeper adhesive science → World’s Finest AID, Session 5 (Dr Anna Berg)
+For deeper adhesive science, see the World’s Finest AID session 5 with Dr Anna Berg.

 Irritation